OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-10.md

 ## Joshua 10:41

-Joshua subdued them from Kadesh Barnea to Gaza and from the whole region of Goshen to Gibeon.
+Joshua subdued the area from Kadesh Barnea to Gaza and from the whole region of Goshen to Gibeon.

 ## Joshua 10:42